 Several manufacturers and their respective products are commonly implicated in the Ozempic lawsuit, however, the primary company involved is Novo Nordisk.
 Novo Nordisk is facing numerous lawsuits alleging that the science behind Ozempic was wrong and that it has led to serious health conditions, including gastroparesis, ileus, and other significant health issues.

 These Ozempic lawsuits claim that Novo Nordisk failed to adequately warn users about the potential risks associated with the drug's active ingredient, semaglutide.
 As more evidence emerges linking to Ozempic's long-term side effects, the number of cases against the company is expected to increase.
-If you or a loved one have experienced adverse health effects after using Ozempic, you may pre-qualify to join the ongoing litigation.
+If you or a loved one have experienced adverse health effects after using Ozempic, you may qualify to join the ongoing litigation.

 How Much Compensation Should You Expect In Your Ozempic Lawsuit?